osklunds/HTTPImageServer/README.md

 - Press somewhere towards the right to move to the next photo.
 - Press somewhere towards the left to move to the previous photo.
 - Press somewhere towards the top to move back to the grid view.

+## Compatibility

+I have developed and tested `HTTPImageServer` on Linux and Docker.
+It might work on Mac too, but probably not on Windows.

+## Docker

+A Docker version of `HTTPImageServer` exists in the `docker` folder.
+Some helpful commands to run inside the `docker` folder:

+- `docker compose build` to build.

+- `docker compose up` to run.

+- `./build-tag-and-save-image.sh` to build, tag and save the built image in one go.
+The saved image can be loaded into wherever you want to run your Docker containers.

+`docker-compose.yaml` is used during development for easy building and testing.
+It also serves as documentation of the volumes needed when running the container.
+It can be used as a reference when you create your own compose file.

+For information and an example on how to run `HTTPImageServer` containers with `ImageMapper` containers, check [the ImageMapper repository](https://github.com/osklunds/ImageMapper).

 ## TODOs